 In Diaries of a Madman, thanks to Dramatic Irony the reader finds out early on that Equestria is actually set on a version of Earth far into the future after humanity is (mostly) extinct, but it takes some time before the human protagonist finds this out for himself.

 The original film Planet of the Apes (1968), where the revelation that protagonist George Taylor is back home comes when he comes across the ruins of the Statue of Liberty, which acts as The Constant.
-(The 2001 remake, while treading the same ground, uses a quite different ending based on that of the original French SF novel; in the novel, one crewmember manages to return to Earth, but discovers that the Ape takeover happened to Earth too in the meantime, and takes off again.)
+(The 2001 remake, while treading the same ground, uses a quite different ending based on that of the original French SF novel; in the novel, one crewmember manages to return to Earth, but discovers that the Ape takeover also happened to Earth in the meantime, and takes off again.)

 World Without End, the first sci-fi movie filmed in Technicolor CinemaScope, told the story of a group of astronauts on a space mission who crash land on an unknown, Earth-like planet.
 They know it can't be Earth because there are no radio signals and the radiation count is too high.
-They learn the truth about the planet when they encounter a graveyard.
+They learn the truth when they encounter a graveyard.